maheshworpaudel5001/TCR_proliferation_in_GBM/README.md

 # 🧠 TCR Proliferation in Primary and Metastatic Brain Tumors

-This repository contains sample code and sample data for the study:
+This repository contains sample code and sample data for the study.
+The actual original computations are inside the original computation folder.
+We suggest to go through the `tutorial.ipynb` to see the reasoning and computational workflow in our study.

 **"Neoantigens and Stochastic Fluctuations Regulate T Cell Proliferation in Primary and Metastatic Malignant Brain Tumors"**
 *Maheshwor Poudel, William C. Stewart, Ciriyam Jayaprakash, and Jayajit Das*